jevermeister/3d-printer-mods/btt-rumba32-mount-tunnel/README.md

 All 4 holes in the tunnel are for heatstake inserts.

 If you care about noise, you should operate your 5015 fan with 12V or use PWM to keep it silent.

+The backplate is based on Walter Layher's Octopus DIN mount https://www.thingiverse.com/thing:4929891/

 ![CAD View front](./images/cad_1.png "CAD view front")
 ![CAD View back](./images/cad_2.png "CAD view front")